-à Never install a rear-facing child restraint system on the front passenger seat because the force of the rapid inflation of the front passenger airbag can cause death or serious injury to the child. à A forward-facing child restraint system should be allowed to be installed on the front passenger seat only when it is unavoidable.
-Always move the seat as far back as possible, because the force of the deploying front passenger airbag could cause death or serious injury to the child.
+A forward-facing child restraint system should be allowed to be installed on the front passenger seat only when it is unavoidable.
+Always move the seat as far back as possible, because the front passenger airbag could inflate with considerable speed and force.
+Otherwise, the child may be killed or seriously injured.